Machine-Learning-Tokyo/Interactive_Tools/README.md

-# Interactive Tools for Machine Learning, Deep Learning and Math
+# Interactive Tools for ML, DL and Math

-# Interactive Tools
+## Interactive Tools

+- Play with GANs in the Browser
+- ConvNet Playground
+- Distill: Exploring Neural Networks with Activation Atlases
+- A visual introduction to Machine Learning
+- Interactive Deep Learning Playground
+- Initializing neural networks
+- Embedding Projector

+## Math

+- Seeing Theory: Probability and Stats

 ## Play with GANs in the Browser
 Explore Generative Adversarial Networks directly in the browser with GAN Lab.
 There are many cool features that support interactive experimentation.